What is Viveka?

-Viveka is the Sanskrit for discrimination in the contemplative-technical sense — the operation by which the practitioner separates what changes from what does not.
-The classical move, condensed in Advaita Vedānta as the formula nitya-anitya-vastu-viveka — discrimination of the eternal from the non-eternal — names a single procedure: in any moment of experience, sort the contents of the field into two columns.
-On one side, anything that arises and passes — body, breath, sensation, thought, mood, role, history.
-On the other, that to which all of it is appearing.
-The hypothesis the path runs on is that the second column has only one entry, and that entry has been mistaken for one of the items in the first column for as long as the practitioner has been a practitioner.
-The procedure is called viveka because the move is one of cutting, not of adding.
+Viveka is the Sanskrit word for discrimination in the contemplative sense.
+It is the operation by which a practitioner separates what changes from what does not.
+In Advaita Vedānta, the formula nitya-anitya-vastu-viveka — discrimination of the eternal from the non-eternal — names this precisely.
+One side holds everything that arises and passes: body, breath, sensation, thought, mood, role, history.
+The other holds that to which all of it appears.
+The path's wager is that the second side has only one entry, and that entry has long been mistaken for something in the first.
+The word viveka points to the cut itself — not to an addition, but to a removal.

 The classical pair: viveka and vairāgya

-Inside the path of jñāna, viveka is the capacity and vairāgya — dispassion — is the willingness.
-The capacity without the willingness produces an analysis the practitioner conducts intellectually and then leaves at the threshold of ordinary life; the willingness without the capacity produces renunciation that mistakes its own object.
-The eighth-century Advaita Vedānta systematisation by Ādi Śaṅkara makes the pair the first of the sādhana-catuṣṭaya, the four prerequisites of the path.
-The Yoga tradition runs the same instrument under different names: Patañjali's Yoga Sūtras open with abhyāsa and vairāgya — practice and dispassion — and treat the failure to see puruṣa (witness) as different from prakṛti (the changing) as the fundamental error the eight limbs are designed to correct.
-The Bṛhadāraṇyaka Upaniṣad's neti neti — not this, not this — names the same operation in apophatic form: every candidate for the self the practitioner can name is, by being nameable, in the wrong column.
+In the path of jñāna, viveka and vairāgya (dispassion) work as a pair.
+Viveka is the capacity to see clearly; vairāgya is the willingness to act on what is seen.
+Without the capacity, the practitioner analyses everything intellectually and changes nothing.
+Without the willingness, renunciation misses its own object. Ādi Śaṅkara's eighth-century systematisation of Advaita Vedānta places this pair first among the sādhana-catuṣṭaya, the four prerequisites of the path.
+The Yoga tradition covers the same ground under different names: Patañjali's Yoga Sūtras open with abhyāsa and vairāgya, and treat the failure to see puruṣa (the witness) as distinct from prakṛti (the changing) as the root error the eight limbs are designed to correct.
+The Bṛhadāraṇyaka Upaniṣad's neti neti (not this, not this) is the apophatic form of the same move: any candidate for the self that can be named belongs in the wrong column.

 Where to encounter it in the index